 You might reasonably think that you could skip this section on cross stitch needles.
-After all, if you have needles and such around the house, you don't need any more of them.
-You'd be wrong.
-Don't skip this very important section!
+After all, if you have needles around the house, you don't need any more of them.
+But success means having the right tools for the job.
+Don't skip this very important information!

-It's easy to get lost in the haystack of needles at your local craft or sewing store.
-But since we'll be using needles with specific traits, it's quick and simple to pick these up and cross them off your list.
+While it's easy to get lost in the haystack of needles at your local craft or sewing store, we'll be using needles with specific traits.
+Understanding them will make picking the correct ones quick and easy.

-There, you will find the three needle types used for embroidery: crewel (or embroidery), chenille and tapestry.
+There, you will find the three types used for embroidery: crewel (or embroidery), chenille and tapestry.
 Curiously, even with the tremendous popularity of counted cross stitch, you may find it difficult to find something labeled as a "cross stitch needle."
-Some of the ones I've found do not work well for cross stitch.
+And some of the ones I have found, do not work well for cross stitch.

 I use Tapestry needles, size #26, almost exclusively.
 The blunt tip works perfectly for "finding" the hole by feel.
-Sharp needles so easily pierce the fabric that I typically keep stitching and do not realize the mistake until I come back and stitch adjacent to it.
+Sharp needles so easily pierce the fabric that I typically keep stitching; I don't realize the mistake until I come back and stitch adjacent to it.
 The blunt tip of the tapestry needle helps avoid this problem.

-Try to avoid the frustration of having multiple needle sizes to sort through when stitching.
-Since I most often use cloth between 11 and 18 count, I've found the #26 needle to be the most versatile choice.
-I also keep a few of the next larger #24 on hand to use when I have too many strands of floss to easily thread through the eye of a #26, or when using specialty metallic floss.
-You can get Tapestry Petites Needles-Size 24 3/Pkg here.
-(A new window or tab will open so you can easily return here.)
+It's frustrating to sort through multiple needle sizes.
+Since I most often use 11- to 18-count fabric, I find that #26 tapestry needles are the most versatile.
+I also keep a few of the next larger size, #24, on hand; I use them when I have too many strands of floss to easily thread through the eye of a #26, or when using metallics or blending filament (click here for more tips on using specialty floss).

-Wrights now offers a combo package with four #24 and four #26 needles.
+You may be able to find counted cross stitch needles in a combo package containing both #24 and #26 needles.
 Buy one package to start.
 (Ignore the notation on the package that says, "For 18 and 22 Count Fabric.")
 Since your hand size and dexterity may also affect which feels most comfortable, work with them and settle on the size you like best.

 I've noticed that children like the larger needles.
 They start with the smaller fabric counts (hence larger holes in the fabric), so larger needles work fine for them.